zx80/flask-simple-auth/README.md

 with password checks.
 Alternate password checking schemes (eg temporary code, external LDAP server) can be plug in easily through a hook.
+Multi-factor authentication can be implemented easily thanks to per-route *realms*.

 [**Authorizations**](DOCUMENTATION.md#authorization),
 i.e. checking whether the above who can perform a request, are managed by